cfsengineering/CEASIOMpy/ceasiompy/StaticStability/README.md

 ## Limitations

-`StaticStability` module only uses a simple linear regression to check the sign of the slop depending how the data are distributed it could leads to errors.
+`StaticStability` module only uses a simple linear regression to check the sign of the slope, depending how the data are distributed it could leads to errors.

 ## More information